American Ecological Engineering Society

 4. Education of and outreach to future professionals, decisionmakers, and the public.

-For any inquiries, questions or recommendations, please call or e-mail the current president listed on the officers page.
+For inquiries, questions, or recommendations, please call or e-mail the current president listed on the Officers' page.
+For questions or assistance regarding memberships, please contact the current treasurer listed on the Officers' page.

 To POST to the Listserv: Address messages to AEES-L@LISTSERV.UGA.EDU